‘There's no such thing as a perfect person’ – how her words from ten years ago became my guiding principle

 “I think most people drifted away because they found it difficult to relate to you as a person.

-Firstly, the ideals you demand of others are too high.
-Humans aren’t that perfect.
+Firstly, your ideals for others are too high.
+People aren’t that perfect.
 And you yourself aren’t living up to those ideals.
 Then there’s the fact you impose them on others. …

 — Nao (@naomina121) 16 April 2024